bwhite/picarus/doc/algorithms.rst

 Less is More
 ------------
 A natural urge is to pack as many algorithms as possible into a system like this; however, what ends up happening is you have very thin code usage for the majority of the codebase and very heavy usage for a small part.
 Part of the philosophy of the core Picarus library is to aim for uniform usage across the available methods.
 It is simple to integrate new algorithms and those on the 'long tail' end will be maintained out of the main tree.
 This builds confidence and user density in the core algorithms and clearly signals which ones are more experimental.
 To achieve this it must be easy enough to add new algorithms that this is an acceptable policy.
+Ideally we'll be able to keep statistics on each algorithms usage and use that to inform our selection decisions.

 Image Preprocessors
 -------------------